coopy/react-quickstart/README.md

         open http://localhost:8080

 By default, the dev server uses source maps, so you can debug source files in your favorite browser dev tool.
-If you need this, use the `npm run dev-fast` script, which is faster and only maps errors to the appropriate source file and line.
+If you don't need debugging capabilities, use the `npm run dev-fast` script, which is faster and still maps errors to the appropriate source file and line.

 Resources
 ---------